IrineSistiana/simple-tls/README.md

     # Transfer mode (Client and server must have the same mode)
     -pd
         Enable padding-data mode.
-Server will send some padding data to against traffic analysis.
+Server will send some padding data to protect against traffic analysis.

     # Client arguments
     -n string